 The ventilator breathes for your baby by pushing air and oxygen into the lungs through a tube called an endotracheal tube.
-This is also called an ETT or ET tube.
+This is also called an ETT.
 When the ventilator is not pushing air in, your baby breathes out naturally through the tube.
-Between breaths, the ventilator keeps the tiny air sacs in the lungs called alveoli slightly open, so that they do not collapse.